shinrich/trafficserver/doc/reference/api/TSVConnReenable.en.rst

 Additional processing could reenable the virtual connection causing the ``SSL_accept`` to be called again to complete the handshake exchange.
 In the case of a blind tunnel conversion, the SSL handshake will never be completed by Traffic Server.

+This call does appropriate locking and scheduling, so it is safe to call from another thread.